 According to the American Dietary Guidelines, “excessive drinking” is defined separately for men versus women due to natural hormonal differences.
 Excessive drinking for women is eight or more drinks a week, whereas men can have 15 drinks a week before it’s considered excessive.

 Depending on your progression of alcoholism, you may consider cutting down your drinking by using a drink tracker.
-As a simple concept, keeping a personal tally on the number of drinks you have is a great way to be mindful of your drinking habits.
+As a simple concept, keeping a personal tally of the number of drinks you have is a great way to be mindful of your drinking habits.

-There are daily, weekly, and monthly templates to choose from and can be found online for free.
+There are daily, weekly, and monthly templates to choose from, and can be found online for free.

 However, since untreated alcoholism cases can be fatal, you may want to consider getting treatment sooner rather than later.
 The Middle and late stages of alcoholism come with increased health risks that can cause irreparable internal damage.

 Therefore, you are encouraged to reach out to an addiction specialist as soon as you recognize the signs of addiction.

 There are three stages of alcoholism, each with signs and symptoms that can worsen as they evolve.
 It is also essential to remember that each person reacts differently to alcohol, meaning that some people can go straight from early-stage to late-stage alcoholism, skipping over the middle stage entirely.